sailnathona/persuasive-text-analyzer/README.md

 The application uses the Text Analytics API from Azure Cognitive Services specifically sentiment analysis, and key phrases extraction.

 ## Setup
-To run the server, clone the repository and make sure you have npm and node installed.
+To run the app, make sure you have npm and node installed.

 ```
 $ npm install